Alliedium/awesome-nginx/README.md

 http://nginx.org/en/docs/http/ngx_http_sub_module.html#example

 ### Study helper scripts for running NGINX in Docker
-All the scripts are in `./nginx-in-docker` folder, pay attention to scripts for running/stopping NGINX in Docker in HTTP mode.
+All the scripts are in `./nginx-in-docker` folder.
 Here is what each of the script does:

 - `docker-run-nginx-hello-http.sh "hello-http-0"` launches HTTP